Calling in the Four Directions (Script)

-What It Means to Call in the Directions
+What It Means to Call in the four Directions

 Calling in the directions involves invoking the energies associated with the four cardinal directions—East, South, West, and North—along with their corresponding elements, archetypes, and symbolic meanings.
 It creates a sacred container for rituals, meditation, or ceremonies, allowing practitioners to shift into a heart-centered, intentional space.
 This practice is as much about setting intention as it is about inviting guidance and protection from spiritual realms.